 2. Look on Freelancing Websites

 There are many freelancing websites out there filled with potential clients who are looking for someone to do one-off (and sometimes ongoing) projects for them.
-These can range from graphic design projects to writing blog articles for different websites.
+These can range from proofreading and editing jobs, graphic design projects to writing blog articles for different websites.

 Since joining Upwork, I’ve made more than $10,000 on the platform, so there is money to be made as a freelancer if you have the ability and the hustle.